Kristle22/friday-challenge-figma/README.md

 # Figma project

+Figma is a powerful design tool that helps you to create anything: websites, applications, logos, and much more.
+By learning to use Figma, you'll take your first steps into User Interface Design and and User Experience Design.

 _35 group website project_

 This project is for **educational** purposes, encouraging students to improve HTML, CSS, JS and other front-end skills by building various components and simple JS games.